peilun-he/PDSim/paper.md

 # Comparison with existing libraries

 The R package "NFCP" [@aspinall:2022] was developed for multi-factor pricing of commodity futures, which is a generalisation of the Schwartz-Smith model.
 However, this package doesn't accommodate the polynomial diffusion model.
-There is no R packages available for PD models currently.
+There are no R packages available for PD models currently.

 There are many packages in R for KF, for example, "dse", "FKF", "sspir", "dlm", "KFAS".
 However, all of these packages are limited. "dse" can only take time-invariant state and measurement transition matrices.
 "FKF" emphasizes computation speed but cannot run smoother. "sspir", "dlm" and "KFAS" have no deterministic inputs in state and measurement equations.
 For the non-linear state-space model, the functions "ukf" and "ekf" in package "bssm" run the EKF and UKF respectively.
 However, this package was designed for Bayesian inference where a prior distribution of unknown parameters is required.
 To achieve the best collaboration of filters and models, we use our functions of KF, EKF and UKF.